In This Article

-When to choose: If you still want to keep some hair, but want more definition and hair removed deeper into the bikini line than a clean-up, this is the right wax for you.
+When to choose: If you still want to keep some hair but want more definition and hair removed deeper into the bikini line than a clean-up, this is the right wax for you.

 - The French Bikini Wax: This wax takes all hair off in the front (except a small strip).
 It doesn't take the hair off from the back like a Brazilian, however.

-When to choose: Select this wax if you want the area pretty smooth with most hair removed, but don't want to take any hair away from your behind.
+When to choose: Select this wax if you want the area pretty smooth with most hair removed but don't want to take any hair away from your behind.

 - The Brazilian Bikini Wax: The Brazilian bikini wax takes all hair off the bikini line, front to back.
-"This is perfect for a completely nude look or you can leave a neat triangle, strip, or square on the front," says Petak.
+"This is perfect for a completely nude look, or you can leave a neat triangle, strip, or square on the front," says Petak.

-When to choose: This is the perfect option if you wear a thong, or want to be completely or almost hairless in the front and back.
+When to choose: This is the perfect option if you wear a thong or want to be completely or almost hairless in the front and back.

 - The Hollywood: While a Brazilian may leave you with some hair left, a Hollywood removes all of it.

-When to choose: Get the Hollywood if you are certain that you don't want any hair in the front, in-between, or in the back.
+When to choose: Get the Hollywood if you are certain that you don't want any hair in the front, in-between, or the back.
 It's not recommended for your first bikini wax, as it's something you should ease into.

 How to Prepare for a Bikini Wax

 You're in control of your service.
-Double-check with your technician to make sure that you both are on the same page on how you want your bikini wax to look.
+Double-check with your technician to ensure that you both are on the same page on how you want your bikini wax to look.
 Tell them your preferences of where and how much hair you want to be removed or left.
 This way, they can adjust the style to make it your own.

 It's better to arrive at your waxing appointment with hair that is too long, rather than hair that is too short.
 Those that are unsure about their hair length should wait a bit longer.
 The worst-case scenario is that your spa trims down the hair before your session.

 Additionally, many studios will be okay with you having your period as long as you have a fresh tampon in.
 However, you'll want to call ahead to make sure.
-Being on your period during a wax can be more uncomfortable, for obvious reasons, but this often means that you'll be more sensitive to the wax as well.
-If it's your first time, it's highly recommended that you avoid getting a wax during your period.
+Being on your period during a wax can be more uncomfortable for obvious reasons, but this often means that you'll be more sensitive to the wax as well.
+If it's your first time, it's highly recommended that you avoid getting waxed during your period.
 If you do, however, pop an Advil before you go to lessen the pain.